zeebe-io/zeebe-chaos/chaos-days/blog/2024-11-14-Camunda-Exporter-performance/index.md

 #### CPU

-The CPU throttling is dropping at some-point, which explains the other drop of latency.
+The CPU throttling is dropping at some point, which explains the other drop of latency.

 ![](no-es-cpu.png)

 ### Benchmark: More CPU

 As we're migrating logic from the actual Importer deployment to the Camunda Exporter, we can get rid of such extra deployment and bound resources.
-Arguable we can use these free resources and assign them to the brokers.
+Arguably we can use these free resources and assign them to the brokers.

-When we look at the Camunda Exporter benchmark, the Operate deployment itself doesn't use many resources, and likely don't need the assigned ones.
+When we look at the Camunda Exporter benchmark, the Operate deployment itself doesn't use many resources and likely don't need the assigned ones.

 ![](it2-exporter-operate-cpu.png)

 ![](change-resources.png)

-This change allows to bring the throughput as well back to normal.
+This change allows us to bring the throughput as well back to normal.

 ![](more-cpu-general.png)